ricardovw/tsprism/README.md

   🟢 ToEqual: Expect<TypeOf<true, ToEqual, true>>
 }
 ```
+> This helps prevents pollution of the namepsace by test case types.

 ### TS
 This type is a semantic alias for `TypeOf`.
 They can be used interchangeably.
 It's purpose is to improve readability when the `typeof` keyword needs to be used before a runtime value in the test case.